-Copies of your resume or portfolio and valid license to practice as an RN in Texas must be submitted online through your To-Do List in the Student Center in E-services.
+Copies of your resume or portfolio and valid license to practice as an RN in Texas must be uploaded online through your To-Do List in the Student Center in E-services.
 See uploading instructions.
+UHCL's preferred delivery for course work is EDI or SPEEDE download.